Non-Log-Concave and Nonsmooth Sampling via Langevin Monte Carlo Algorithms: Introduction

 While Markov chain Monte Carlo (MCMC) methods \cite{robert2004monte} have been the major workhorse of such sampling tasks, most traditional MCMC algorithms were regarded as unscalable to high dimensions.
 In particular, in modern large-scale applications such as Bayesian deep learning in the overparameterized regime in which we want to make posterior inference on the neural network weights, traditional MCMC algorithms become computationally prohibitive in such high dimensions and alternative approaches such as variational inference (VI; see e.g., \cite{blei2017variational}) have been widely adopted.

-The Langevin Monte Carlo (LMC) algorithm (possibly with Metropolis--Hastings adjustment), which is derived based on the overdamped Langevin diffusion, has become a popular MCMC methods for high-dimensional continuously differentiable distributions since it only requires access to a gradient oracle of the potential of the distribution, which can be computed easily using automatic differentiation softwares such as \textsf{PyTorch} \cite{paszke2019pytorch}, \textsf{TensorFlow} \cite{tensorflow2015-whitepaper} and \textsf{JAX} \cite{jax2018github}.
+The Langevin Monte Carlo (LMC) algorithm (possibly with Metropolis--Hastings adjustment), which is derived based on the overdamped Langevin diffusion, has become a popular MCMC method for high-dimensional continuously differentiable distributions since it only requires access to a gradient oracle of the potential of the distribution, which can be computed easily using automatic differentiation softwares such as \textsf{PyTorch} \cite{paszke2019pytorch}, \textsf{TensorFlow} \cite{tensorflow2015-whitepaper} and \textsf{JAX} \cite{jax2018github}.
 Furthermore, in Bayesian inference tasks where large datasets are used, the gradient oracle required can be provided with stochastic approximation \cite{robbins1951}, leading to stochastic gradient Langevin dynamics (SGLD) \cite{welling2011bayesian}.

-Theoretical convergence guarantees of the LMC algorithm have been rather well understood in the literature when the target potential is (strongly) convex and Lipschitz smooth.
+Theoretical convergence guarantees of the LMC algorithm have been rather well understood in the literature when the target potential is (strongly) convex and Lipschitz smooth (see e.g., \cite{dalalyan2017theoretical,durmus2017nonasymptotic,cheng2018convergence,durmus2019high,erdogdu2022convergence,freund2022convergence} for unadjusted Langevin algorithm and \cite{roberts1996exponential,roberts1998optimal,bou2013nonasymptotic,dwivedi2019log,chen2020fast,lee2020logsmooth,mangoubi2019nonconvex,chewi2021optimal,wu2022minimax,altschuler2023faster} for Metropolis-adjusted Langevin algorithm).
 However, the understanding theoretical properties of the LMC algorithm for sampling from \emph{non-log-concave} and \emph{non-(log-)smooth} target distributions is very limited in the literature.
 To facilitate our understanding under such settings, in this work, we are interested in sampling from more general distributions, modeled with mixture distributions.
 For instance, mixtures of Gaussians are so expressive that they can be treated as a universal approximation of arbitrary probability measures (see e.g., \cite{delon2020wasserstein}).
 However, sampling from mixture distributions remains notoriously difficult with standard MCMC methods due to their multimodality \cite{celeux2000computational,jasra2005markov,chopin2012free}.

 In this work, we provide an empirical study on MCMC algorithms based on the overdamped Langevin diffusion for general \emph{non-log-concave} and \emph{non-(log-)smooth} distributions, which are exemplified by mixtures of Gaussians possibly with nonsmooth Laplacian priors and mixtures of Laplacians.
 Note that this is beyond usual theoretical assumptions on the target distributions and hence beyond theoretical convergence guarantees for such LMC algorithms in most existing works in the literature.